andrewperrone/VoteInformed/README.md

 This project follows a Code of Conduct to foster an open and welcoming environment.
 Please see `CODE_OF_CONDUCT.md` for the full text.
 Key points:

-- Be respectful, inclusive, and constructive.
-- Focus feedback on code and behavior, not individuals.
-- Do not tolerate harassment or abusive conduct.

 If you experience or witness unacceptable behavior, contact the project maintainers or open an issue labeled `moderation`.

-If you want, I can now:
-- run a local `.\gradlew.bat assembleDebug` and report build output, or
-- create `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md`, or
-- scaffold a minimal example server to demonstrate applying `db/schema.sql` and serve the example endpoints.

 Which would you like me to do next?